Waze launches carpool service across the U.S.

 “Traffic is at an all-time high in the U.S., yet over 75 percent of commuters journey to work alone in a car,” Waze CEO Noam Bardin said.
 “Waze is in a unique position to help facilitate carpooling on a national level.”

 Here’s how it works: Within the Waze app, users choose a rider or driver based on their profile, star rating, number of mutual friends, and other filters, such as gender, coworker or classmate, and proximity to a preferred route.
 (Drivers manage routes through Waze Carpool, a companion app.)
-During rides, which can be scheduled up to seven days in advance, Waze provides real-time traffic updates and high-occupancy vehicle lane (HOV) routing and facilitates payments (through payments provider Payoneer) and reimbursements.
+During rides, which can be scheduled up to seven days in advance, Waze provides real-time traffic updates and high-occupancy vehicle lane (HOV) routing and facilitates payments (through Google Pay) and reimbursements.

 Waze pays drivers $0.54 per mile — the maximum IRS mileage reimbursement rate — to avoid commercial tax and insurance requirements.
 It says it has already begun to partner with cities, businesses transit agencies, and civic organizations on Waze Carpool, and to that end plans to make the service available at 50 Amazon Fulfillment Centers in the coming weeks.